16sweetyjain/It-s-a-match/README.md

 Create a .env file under client/frontend/backend and specify the following values-

-<strong>PORT</strong> - port at which server runs.
+<strong>PORT</strong> - port at which server runs
-<strong>token</strong> - secret token used for password encryption.
+<strong>token</strong> - secret token used for password encryption
-<strong>DATABASE</strong> - URL of the Mongodb Database created using MongoDB Atlas.
+<strong>DATABASE</strong> - URL of the Mongodb Database created using MongoDB Atlas

 ## Running the application